Link: Apply now for the Marriott Bonvoy Brilliant® American Express® Card

 The Marriott Bonvoy Brilliant Card is Marriott’s most premium credit card.
-While the card has a hefty annual fee, the perks should more than justify the cost, in my opinion, and I’ve found the card to be well worth it.
-In this post I wanted to take a look at all of the details of the card, including the welcome offer, benefits, and more.
+While the card has a hefty annual fee, the perks should more than justify the cost, in my opinion.
+The card even offers Marriott Bonvoy Platinum Elite status, without any sort of a spending requirement.
+This is a card I have, and that I’ve found to be valuable.

 Marriott Bonvoy Brilliant Card Welcome Offer

-Personally, I value Bonvoy points at 0.7 cents each, so the bonus is worth $525 to me.
+I value Bonvoy points at 0.7 cents each, which means if you’re able to maximize the value on these awards, the welcome offer is worth up to $1,190 to me.

 Marriott Credit Card Eligibility